banevare/apprunner-demo/README.md

 		    Port: 3000

 	- Service name:`simple-webapp`
 	- Everything else can be left as default.
-Select `"Create & deplop"`
+Select `"Create & deploy"`

 ### Option 2: From container